On the stability of the Erd\H{o}s-Ko-Rado theorem: Introduction

-Let us now delete the edges of the Kneser graph $K(n,r)$ with some probability $p$, independently of each other.
+Let us now randomly delete the edges of the Kneser graph $K(n,r)$ retaining them with some probability $p$, independently of each other.
 When is the independence number of this random subgraph equal to $\binom{n-1}{r-1}$?
-It turns out that when $r$ is much smaller than $n$, an analogue of the Erd\H{o}s-Ko-Rado theorem continues to be true even after we delete practically all the edges of the Kneser graph!
+It turns out that when $r$ is much smaller than $n$, an analogue of the Erd\H{o}s--Ko--Rado theorem continues to be true even after we delete practically all the edges of the Kneser graph!

 This kind of phenomenon, namely the validity of classical extremal results for surprisingly sparse random structures, has received a lot of attention over the past twenty five years.